ioBroker/ioBroker.javascript/README.md

 * (klein0r) Added checks/warnings for more incorrect blockly connections
 * (klein0r) Added option to disable certificate validation in httpGet
+* (klein0r) Fixed variables.astro times when date is not available

 ### 8.3.1 (2024-05-13)